benedictkioko/react-typescript-startups/README.md

 | GET     | /api/student/:id | retrieve a Student by `:id` |
 | PUT     | /api/student/:id | update a Student by `:id`   |
 | DELETE  | /api/student/:id | delete a Student by `:id`   |

+## API Documentation

+[drf-yasg] - Yet another Swagger is used generate schemas for the Django Rest Frame API.